bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ### ChRIS Detail Diagram:
 <img align = center src = "https://github.com/bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/blob/master/images/chris-detail.png">

-* This diagram explains how input data and plugins are retrieved by ChRIS from a data source and a plugin store respectively and then pushed to a cloud-based compute environment.
-Once computation is finished, the output of the image processing plugin is retrieved back into ChRIS.
+* This diagram explains how input data and plugins are retrieved by ChRIS from a data source and a plugin store respectively and then pushed to a cloud-based computing environment.
+Once the computation is finished, the output of the image processing plugin is retrieved back into ChRIS.
 * Our main work is related to the ChRIS(the green square below store) frontend, which we are going to rewrite with React and Redux.
 Then we will get data from the MPC depicted on the right side through the ChRIS backend to the ChRIS front end to display the output.

-More work needed to be added...
+* More work needed to be added...

 ### Global Architectural Structure Of ChRIS:
 <img align = center src = "https://github.com/bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/blob/master/images/chris-arch-os.png">

 * This diagram provides a deeper dive showing how ChRIS resides within Boston Children’s Hospital, sending the data to MOC specifically to an IO handler within OpenShift.
 The data is then stored inside of Swift within OpenStack.
 This is to enable the segmentation of data between jobs.
-The OpenShift process manager processes the plugin container from ChRIS and launches it into a job starting with an init container that pulls the data out of Swift and makes it available for the image plugin container, which passes its result to a publish container that passes the data to Swift, and the IO Handler passes the output data back to ChRIS.
+The OpenShift process manager processes the plugin-container from ChRIS and launches it into a job starting with an init container that pulls the data out of Swift and makes it available for the image plugin container, which passes its result to a publish container that passes the data to Swift, and the IO Handler passes the output data back to ChRIS.

 ### Design Implications and Discussion
 Key design decisions and motivation behind them:
 - Improve data performance by Redux: One of the major assignment for our project is to improving data speed and performance by using Redux.
 ChRIS has the processing that happens on the cloud nodes, and that has to be presented to the user looking at the interface in an efficient way so the front end isn't copying the same data over and over or making wasteful calls to the backend that take up time / resources and give a very slow user experience of the front end.
-So when we use React to build our frontend, Redux has a mechanism that allows you to cache the data in the front end in a ‘store’, and we want to deal with large amount of data with fewer but enough fetches to make sure the user isn't hindered by showing data, so in this way by caching data in redux, we can improve our data performance.
+So when we use React to build our frontend, Redux has a mechanism that allows you to cache the data in the front end in a ‘store’, and we want to deal with a large amount of data with fewer but enough fetches to make sure the user isn't hindered by showing data, so in this way by caching data in redux, we can improve our data performance.

-- Look at replacing undux with redux:
+- Look at replacing Undux with Redux:

 Undux is a simple & typesafe alternative to Flux and Redux.
 Use it to manage state and data for ReactJS applications of all sizes.
 Below is the comparison between Redux and Undux.